Devin Booker NBA Playoffs Player Props: Suns vs. Nuggets

 Devin Booker Insights vs. the Nuggets

-- Booker is averaging six three-point field goal attempts per game this season, which is 11.8% of his team's attempts from beyond the arc.
+- Booker is averaging 6.0 three-point field goal attempts per game this season, which is 11.8% of his team's attempts from beyond the arc.

-- On the glass, the Nuggets are ranked No. 1 in the league, allowing 40.8 rebounds per game.
+- On the boards, the Nuggets have allowed 40.8 rebounds per contest, which is best in the league.

-- In terms of assists, the Nuggets have allowed 25.7 per game, 15th in the league.
+- The Nuggets give up 25.7 assists per contest, 15th-ranked in the league.

-- The Nuggets concede 11.4 made 3-pointers per game, third-ranked in the league.
+- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the league.

 Devin Booker vs. the Nuggets